ghga-de/docs.ghga.de/user_docs/user_stories/submission/data_availability_statement.md

 # Data Availability Statement

-Data submissions to GHGA Archive should be referenced via the study accession, which serves as umbrella for all datasets included in the related submission.
+To reference a study included in the GHGA Archive in publications or other media, please always reference the study accession, e.g. `GHGAS12079965883832`.
+This accession number serves as umbrella for all datasets included in the related [study](../../metadata/entities.md#study).
 We recommend using the following statement to reference the data deposition in journals:

 !!! note "Data Availability Statement"

-      The data generated in this study are available via controlled access in the German Human Genome-Phenome Archive (GHGA, [data.ghga.de](https://data.ghga.de)) under GHGA Accession GHGAS1234567890123.
-Further details, including the Data Access policy, can be found in the GHGA Data Portal.
+      The data generated in this study are available via controlled access in the German Human Genome-Phenome Archive (GHGA, [data.ghga.de](https://data.ghga.de)) under GHGA Accession GHGAS12079965883832.
+Further details, including the data access policy for the study, can be found there.

-This reference should be used instead of a direct link to the submission on the GHGA portal.
-The structure or layout of the Data Portal might be subject to change at some point, which could effect a direct link.
-The accession will stay valid in any case.
+This reference should be used **instead of a direct link** to the submission as these links might render invalid eventually.
+The accession number will stay valid in any case.